We assess the environmental impact over the entire life cycle and develop measures to reduce it.

 Reducing CO2 Emissions in Logistics

-CO2 emissions in the logistics field were 9,755 tons in FY2016, a decrease of 1,863 tons from FY2015.
-This was primarily due to the decreased domestic shipment volumes in the high-performance fiber business as a result of structural reform, a scaling down of our domestic raw materials and polymerization business, as well as the streamlining of transportation in the resin business through the promotion of collective transportation.
+CO2 emissions in the logistics field were 8,981 tons in FY2017, a decrease of 774 tons from FY2016.
+This was primarily due to the decreased domestic shipment volumes by Teijin Film Solutions and in the high-performance fiber business as a result of structural reform, which led to cessations in production at multiple domestic plants, and the overseas relocation of production.

-This was because, despite an improvement in emissions per unit due to the introduction of “hub and spokes” in the resin business, there was a significant decrease in transportation volumes for the raw materials and polymerization business, which has high transportation efficiency (77% decrease compared to FY2015), therefore the Teijin Group’s overall emissions per unit worsened relatively.
-Other factors were the rise of small-lot transport ratio and fall in collective transport ratio in the high-performance fiber business and film business.
-Benchmarking the volume of CO2 emissions per 1,000 ton-kilometers in FY2011 as 1, the indexed volume of CO2 emissions was 1.088.
+This was because, despite an improvement in emissions per unit due to the introduction of “hub and spokes” in the resin business and the expansion of goods transported by JR to the film business, there was a worsening in the transportation base unit in line with a decrease in transportation via sea freight and JR (rail) (down 4% compared to FY2016), and an increase in vehicle transportation (up 4% compared to FY2016).
+Benchmarking the volume of CO2 emissions per 1,000 ton-kilometers in FY2011 as 1, the indexed volume of CO2 emissions was 1.101.

-In FY2017, with the goal of completing structural reforms, Teijin will cease operations of multiple Japanese plants and transfer production overseas.
-This is expected to result in a reduction of CO2 emissions, however it will also increase shipments of imported products therefore utilization of ports in close proximity to customers will be promoted.
-Furthermore, we will continue to increase collective transport for the transporting of products from domestic production bases and promote a shift in transport methods towards environment-focused rail freight and RORO shipping with the aim of reducing the emissions per unit itself.
+After the completion of structural reforms in FY2018, we predict further reduction of CO2 emissions, however this will coincide with an increase in shipments of imported products, therefore the utilization of ports in close proximity to customers will be promoted.
+Furthermore, we will continue to increase collective transport for the transporting of products from domestic production bases and promote a shift in transport methods towards environment-focused rail freight and RORO shipping with the aim of reducing the emissions per unit.

 Hub and spokes: Gathering products in a large-scale logistics center referred to as the “hub” then sorting and dispersing/transporting such products to the logistics centers of each region (“spokes”).